 What are employers looking for in a consulting CV?

-- Demonstrate problem-solving track record
+- Demonstrate proven problem-solving abilities

-- Show impact from previous positions
+- Show the impact from previous positions

 - Be entrepreneurially driven

-- Show leadership and teamwork
+- Demonstrate leadership and teamwork

 What you must include in a consulting CV